boslab/sourstuff-class/readme.md

 Ammonia, fertilizer, and cyanide are all very bitter substances because of nitrogen.
 Apple seeds and almonds contain small amounts of cyanide (CN<sup>−</sup>), giving them a somewhat bitter taste.

-Nitrogen usually exists as dinitrogen (N<sub>2</sub>) with two nitrogen atoms strongly bonded to each other.

 # Activity: making sauerkraut